Big Data Scraping vs Web Data Crawling

 Conclusions on the differences between big data scraping and web data crawling

 We hope our article was helped you grasp the differences between big data scraping and web data crawling.
 What do you think on the matter?
 Did we make any mistake in our explanations?
 Please share your thoughts and experiences on the matter!
-Should you have any inquiries —!
+Should you have any inquiries — we are always glad to assist!